Aplose/FreeAploseDolibarrModules/README.md

 Load your bank movements without the copy-paste marathon.
 Feed the module a **CSV export** or connect it **straight to the Qonto API**, and it will help you create and settle the corresponding entries in Dolibarr.

-> 🙏 **Credit where it's due:** this module was developed by an external contributor and is published here with their kind permission.
+> 🙏 **Credit where it's due:** this module was developed by Florian Dufourg and is published here with his kind permission.
 Thank you!

 - Import from CSV or live from Qonto
 - Create and pay the matching documents